Clean Water Act (CWA) Section 401

 Under federal Clean Water Act (CWA) section 401 every applicant for a federal permit or license for any activity which may result in a discharge to a water body must obtain State Water Quality Certification (Certification) that the proposed activity will comply with state water quality standards.
 Most Certifications are issued in connection with U.S. Army Corps of Engineer (Corps) CWA section 404 permits for dredge and fill discharges.

-- Instructions for Completing Application for CWA 401 Water Quality Certification and Waste Discharge Requirements for Dredge and Fill Projects (revised posting 12/10/14)
+- Application for Water Quality Certification and/or Waste Discharge Requirements

 - Dredge and Fill Fee Calculator